icedmoca/pynewname/README.md

 Install Python on your computer if it is not already installed.
 You can download it from the official website: https://www.python.org/downloads/

-Install the required Python modules by running the following command in your command prompt or terminal: pip install tk.
+Install the required Python modules by running the following command in your command prompt or terminal: 'pip install tk'

-Double-click on the uwu.py file to open the graphical user interface.
+Double-click on the main.py file to open the graphical user interface.

 Click the "Select Directory" button to choose the directory containing the files you want to rename.